Judith Weis: Career

 Weis later served on advisory committees for the US EPA, National Sea Grant College Program of NOAA, and the New Jersey Department of Environmental Protection, where she chairs the Science Advisory Board.
 She co-chairs the Science and Technical Advisory Committee for the NY/NJ Harbor Estuary.
 She also serves on the Waterfront Management Advisory Board of New York City and the National Marine Team of the Sierra Club and Plastic Free Waters Partnership.
 Weis has served as president of the American Institute of Biological Sciences and volunteered with the Ecological Society of America, among other scientific bodies, and worked on the Intergovernmental Panel on Biodiversity and Ecosystem Services and other United Nations (UN) reports.
 Since 2020, she has again been coordinating the salt marsh chapter for the next iteration of the World Ocean Assessment for the UN.
 Earlier in her career, she became interested in the women's movement after an argument with a sexist colleague at Rutgers and soon became active with the National Organization for Women and has served on the board of the Association for Women in Science, among other activist organizations.
+In 2023, the conservation organization Mission Blue named the NY/NJ harbor estuary a "Hope Spot" and Weis a "Hope Spot Champion" for her "work to connect their community of urbanites with the natural world around them through campaigning for continued improvement in water quality, habitat restoration, and community engagement programs".

-As of 2020, Weis is Professor Emerita of Biological Sciences at Rutgers where she taught for over five decades.
+Weis is Professor Emerita of Biological Sciences at Rutgers where she taught for over five decades.
 She has published over 250 scientific papers and written several books about marine biology.
 She has been married to Peddrick "Pete" Weis since 1962.
 He is also an academic, and the couple have two children, Jennifer and Eric, and three grandchildren.
 Weis enjoys choral singing and performing in musical theatre and comic opera, including at the International Gilbert and Sullivan Festival.